Diax170/Fraction-Calculator/README.md

 # Fraction Calculator
 A fraction caclulator, made in Python.
-Can:
+It can:
 - Forward fractions
 - Extract wholes
 - Convert fractions to improper